List of roads in London, Ontario: History

 Compared to other major streets in London, Bradley Avenue has a relatively modern existence.
 Originally a two-block long connecting road between Wellington Road and Dearness Drive, its subsequent extension was the result of the massive suburban growth in the south end of the city during the 1970s and 1980s.
 The road was built in stages to correlate with this growth.
 Bradley Avenue is built on its own alignment between White Oak Road and Highbury Avenue, with the remainder of the road located on former Pond View Road, which was severed by Highbury Avenue in the 1960s.

 In 2007, it was voted as the second worst road in Ontario in a CAA poll.

 Future extension

 Bradley Avenue is proposed to be extended from its current western terminus at White Oak Road to connect with Pack Road.
 Construction is tied to the completion of new housing development in the area.
 No definitive timeline is set for this construction.
-As of November 2024, Bradley Avenue will be extended from Wharncliffe Road to White Oaks Road with construction yet to start by 2025.
+As of November 2024, Bradley Avenue will be extended from Wharncliffe Road to White Oaks Road with construction commencing in summer 2025 and expected to be finalized by spring 2027.